Engineers. Who are they? What do they eat? Where do they hide? What marketing strategies do they respond to?

 Visual content makes up an astounding 90% of all the information the brain absorbs.
 The reason why this happens is that it takes more brainpower to process a visual information than pure text.
 And the more active the brain is in assimilating information, the more likely it is to retain in.
 From a marketing perspective, it is essential to keep this in mind when preparing any sort of material for your campaigns.
 After all, you want people to remember your message.

 Statistically, visual content is the type most likely to be shared on social media.
 Data from Buffer shows that tweets with images are retweeted up to 150% more.
 Similarly, posting an image on your facebook page will make your content 70% more likely to be shared than if you use plain text.

 What’s great about visuals is that there is so much variety of formats.
 Visual content includes anything from the images you use in the body of an article, to explainer videos, memes, infographics and anything in between.
 To increase engagement with your brand, use as many different formats as possible.
 And let’s not forget that there are countless platforms where you can make your content available to your audience, such as youtube, vimeo, pinterest, etc. Here is a great article to help you decide what platforms are best for your company’s content.

 But as with the written content, it is important to make sure that every visual associated with your company meets the quality standards.
 You don’t want to be remembered as “the company with the useless graphs” or anything like that.
 Another issue to consider is frequency.
 There is no point in uploading a video to your social media accounts every single day just to get people’s attention.
 It has to add value to your followers and make sense within your overall strategy.

 When marketing technical products, one type of visual communication in particular can prove to be a great asset.
-That leads us to the third trend for 2018.
+That leads us to the third trend.

 3. Introduction of 3D animations to demonstrate products